tamb/domponent/README.md

     <div data-component="Counter" key=`aUniqueKey${i}`>...</div>
   }
 ```
 If you don't use this attribute, a unique key will be assigned to each component instance automatically.
-It can be accessed via `this.key`
+It can be accessed via `this.$key`

 #### `data-props`
 You can share state from a parent component as `props` in a child component.